Browsed by

 But as fun as it is to conceive of interstellar travel and space vacations, the truth is that the challenges that must be overcome for humans to leave the solar system are all but insurmountable.
 Even spreading out to nearby worlds such as our moon and Mars would require Herculean effort.
 The real challenge for the human species is learning to coexist on planet Earth without destroying ourselves through war and environmental degradation.

-The calling of the human race is not to planet hop throughout the galaxy – it is to take care of the planet we inherited, and of each other.
+The calling of the human race is not to planet hop throughout the galaxy, as much as sci-fi fans would like to think it is.
+Our calling is to take care of the planet we inherited, and of each other.
 It is to evolve our capacity for love right here on Earth.